Kevin Roy

 Biography

-I’m a 3rd year PhD student researching market practices, market-shaping, and institutional work in contemporary craft markets.
+I'm a PhD candidate researching market practices, market-shaping, institutional work, and entrepreneurship in contemporary craft industries.

-Specifically, I'm looking at how actors in Ontario's artisanal bakery, craft beer, and jewellery design-making industries navigate challenges and opportunities to grow these industries and adjacent markets.
+My work focuses on how actors in Ontario’s artisanal bakery, craft beer, and jewellery design-making industries navigate challenges and opportunities as they grow their businesses and shape their markets.

 Publications